Lessons from the 1940s – No Complaints

-Lately I’ve been researching nursing in the Mediterranean Theater (North Africa, Sicily, and Italy) in World War II, and I’ve been struck by the conditions these young women worked in.
+When I was researching nursing in the Mediterranean Theater (North Africa, Sicily, and Italy) in World War II, I was struck by the conditions these young women worked in.

 They had a difficult job to begin with.
 Work schedules varied, usually on the order of twelve hours a day, six days a week – but in crisis times, they worked far more.
 They took care of the wounded and watched healthy, promising young men die.
 Their tent hospitals were often bombed – sometimes by accident, sometimes when conditions forced them to set up close to military targets, and sometimes by intent.